-- Water and soil has good drainage
+- Water and soil have good drainage.

-- Yard debris and vegetation is cleared
+- Yard debris and vegetation are cleared.

-- Branches are trimmed to eliminate shady spaces
+- Branches are trimmed to eliminate shady spaces.

-- Cracks are sealed with a silicone caulk
+- Cracks are sealed with silicone caulk.

 If you have a major infestation in your home, call one of our partners at Pest Brigade to speak to an expert today.